 Windy Day is a 1968 animated short film (nine minutes) directed by the husband-and-wife team of John and Faith Hubley.

 It stars their children, Emily and Georgia Hubley.
 The cartoon shows two children wandering about the shore of a lake.
-Emily starts up "the play", a little make-believe story they have about a prince going off to rescue his imprisoned sister, but a bored Georgia wrenches the conversation in different directions, ending with a surprisingly profound meditation on death.
+Emily starts up "the play", a little make-believe story they have about Prince Joel going off to rescue Jane, his imprisoned sister, but a bored Georgia wrenches the conversation in different directions, ending with a surprisingly profound meditation on death.

 The conversation sounds impromptu but was actually done by the Hubley girls in a recording studio with prompting from their parents.
 Compare 1959's Moonbird, another Hubley short that used the voices of their children (in that case, their two sons).

 - Cross-Cast Role: In-Universe.
-In the play they act out the story of a handsome prince that goes off to rescue his sister, who is being held captive.
+In the play they act out the story of the handsome Prince Joel, who goes off to rescue his sister, Jane, who is being held captive.

-- Dragon Hoard: The sisters' tale of the adventurous prince involves him stealing a treasure from a dragon.
+- Dragon Hoard: The sisters' tale of the adventurous Prince Joel involves him stealing a treasure from a dragon.
 The dragon keeps his treasure in the bathroom.

 - Dreadful Musician: She admits it!
-After Emily toots on a recorder off-key for a while, she says "I can't play too well."
+After Georgia toots an off-key rendition of "Mary Had a Little Lamb" on a recorder for a while, she says, "I can't play too well."

 - Due to the Dead: The girls discuss the time they found a dead rabbit and buried it, staging a full funeral.
 This leads to thoughts of death, and a giggling Georgia imagining her sister as an old lady, then making a surprisingly profound observation: "When you're done grow up, you die."

-- Eyes Do Not Belong There: When Emily as the prince says she'll poke out the eyes of Georgia the dragon, Georgia shoots back that it won't work, because her dragon has eyes in its feet.
+- Eyes Do Not Belong There: When Emily, as Prince Joel, says she'll poke out the eyes of Georgia the dragon, Georgia shoots back that it won't work, because her dragon has eyes in its feet.

-- Father, I Want to Marry My Brother: Discussed Trope after the girls act out the prince rescuing the princess.
-Emily says "Do you want to marry me?"
+- Father, I Want to Marry My Brother: Discussed Trope after the girls act out Prince Joel rescuing Jane.
+Emily says, "Do you want to marry me?"
 Georgia declines.

 - Limited Animation: John Hubley pioneered Limited Animation at UPA and this short has the typical Hubley look, with watercolors against a simple sketched background.